 Attribution refers to giving credit to a particular advertising campaign or collection of campaigns for conversions.
-LeadsRx several different attribution models and allows you to change them at any time to see what works best for your company.
+LeadsRx offers several different attribution models and allows you to change them at any time to see what works best for your company.
+Learn more about Marketing Attribution.

 Also known as the “Influencer Attribution”.
 Assigns credit to all touchpoints giving each one full point.
 This basically says each marketing touchpoint played a role in “influencing” a consumer to convert… the software does not weight one touchpoint any more importantly than another.
 In this model, the total number of conversions may be greater than the actual count.